 MAKE YOUR OWN PHOTO

-Visitors of the Portrait Gallery of the Golden Age exhibition can have themselves immortalized while taking part in the unique Dutch way of deliberation.
+Visitors of the Portrait Gallery of the Seventeenth Century exhibition can have themselves immortalized while taking part in the unique Dutch way of deliberation.
 You can see the result on our Flickr page.